Now hiring ocean lifeguards for 2020 season!

-Rookies earn typically between $10.00 and $15.50 an hour depending on EMT certification and past ocean lifeguard experience as well as rank and tenure.
+Rookies earn typically between $12.00 to $18.50 an hour depending on EMT certification and past ocean lifeguard experience as well as rank and tenure.
 Raises are given to recurrent lifeguards every season they return to the beach.

 Lifeguards work up to 40 hours per week on a staggered schedule.
 All lifeguards are expected to be available for work on all major summer holidays when beach crowds are at their peak level.